usma-eecs/cs483/Lesson 02/README.md

-# Lesson 1 - Introduction to Digital Forensics
+# Lesson 2 - Forensic Examinations and Digital Investigations

 ## Table of Contents